rlunde/rlunde/README.md

 ## I'm a software architect/manager/engineer in Pittsburgh, Pennsylvania, USA

-- 🔭 I’m working on re-doing my github stuff.
+- I’m working on re-doing my github stuff.
 (I emptied it out a couple of years ago when I worked for a company that wasn't keen on us doing open source.)
-- 🌱 I’m currently learning Swift and iOS development, starting to dabble with Rust, and giving myself a refresher course on C++, Go, and Python.
+- I’m currently learning Swift and iOS development, starting to dabble with Rust, and giving myself a refresher course on C++, Go, and Python.
-- 🥅 2020 Goals: learn a lot, finish writing my current novel, write more blogs, and meet interesting people.
+- 2020 Goals: learn a lot, finish writing my current novel, write more blogs, and meet interesting people.
-- ⚡ Fun fact: I'm the organizer or co-organizer of three Pittsburgh-area meetup groups: [board games](https://www.meetup.com/Board-Gaming-Geeks), [pittsburgh writers](https://www.meetup.com/pittsburgh-writers-meetup/), and [non-fiction round table](https://www.meetup.com/Pittsburgh-NonFiction-Round-Table/).
+- Fun fact: I'm the organizer of three Pittsburgh-area meetup groups: [board games](https://www.meetup.com/Board-Gaming-Geeks), [pittsburgh writers](https://www.meetup.com/pittsburgh-writers-meetup/), and [non-fiction round table](https://www.meetup.com/Pittsburgh-NonFiction-Round-Table/).

 ### Where to find me: